A voice for

 The traditional European use of rosemary was for digestive problems, including with bloating, flatulence and particularly with liver and bile involvement.
 Rosemary is a traditional remedy to take to counter the effects of a heavy fat meal.

-• Into the heart of Rosemary
+• Into the heart of rosemary

 Toning and clarifying for the mind, digestion and joints.
 Breathing new life and energy into the body through its pungent aromatic essential oils.